bxlab/metaWRAP/README.md

 ## INSTALLATION
- To start, download [miniconda2](https://conda.io/miniconda.html) (the Python 2.7 version) and install it.
+ To start, download [miniconda2](https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh) and install it.
 Once you have conda, you can install metawrap and all its dependancies with the following command
  ``` bash
  conda install -c ursky metawrap-binning
  ```
  WARNING: The metaWRAP's will install over 140 software dependancies, which may cause some conflicts with your currenly installed packages.
-If you already use conda, it is recommended to [set up a custom environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) and install metaWRAP only in there.
-That way your current environment and metaWRAP's environment will not conflict.
+If you already use conda, it is recommended to [set up a conda custom environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) and install metaWRAP only in there.
+That way your current conda environment and metaWRAP's environment do not not conflict.
  ``` bash
  conda create -n metawrap-env python=2.7
  source activate metawrap-env